-There were no major infrastructure projects.
+Works are currently ongoing with a project funded from the Education and Skills Funding Agency's Condition Improvement Fund (CIF) and school reserves.
+The project will complete in the 2023/24 academic year.
 The Academy will continue to improve the school estate to provide the best environment for teaching and learning for students and staff.
-We will be submitting applications for the new round of CIF funding in December 2022.
+We will be submitting applications for the new round of CIF funding in December 2023.